-The 30th March is the 11th anniversary of Native Title recognition for the Gunditjmara of S.W.
+March 30 is the 14th anniversary of Native Title recognition for the Gunditjmara people of S.W.
 Victoria.

-On the 30th March 2007, Gunditjmara People in SW Victoria won an 11-year legal battle for native title rights over 140,000 hectares of crown land.
-Celebrations were held on Gunditjmara country to celebrate a Native Title Consent Determination - a determination that was reached through the consent of all parties, rather than through litigation.
+On March 30, 2007, Gunditjmara People in SW Victoria won an 11-year legal battle for native title rights over 140,000 hectares of crown land.
+The Australian Federal Court recognised the native title rights of the Gunditjmara for their "strong and unrelenting connection to this area where their ancestors farmed eels for food and trade, at the time of European settlement and back through millennia."

+Celebrations were held on Gunditjmara country to celebrate the Native Title Consent Determination - a determination that was reached through the consent of all parties, rather than through litigation.

 Celebrations were held at the base of the volcanic mountain Budj Bim, also known as Mount Eccles National Park, and followed a special hearing of the Federal Court of Australia on Country.
 With older students, visit AIATSIS and research the Gunditjmara struggle for Native Title recognition.

+The Federal Court convening at Budj Bim (formerly Mt Eccles national park), for the Gunditjmara Native title claim.
+Photo by Damian White